Skip to content

 If you use your Direct Payments to employ a Personal Assistant (PA)

 If you choose to use your Direct Payments to employ a Personal Assistant you will be responsible for the recruitment and employment process including DBS checks, data protection and redundancy.
-Find out more on our Employing a Personal Assistant (PA) page.
+Find out more on our Direct Payments - employing someone to help you as a Personal Assistant (PA) page.

 If you use your direct payments to pay an agency or organisation